King Vidor: M-G-M: 1938–1944

-In the summer of 1939, Vidor began filming in Idaho a Western-themed picture using the new Technicolor system.
+In the summer of 1939, Vidor began filming a Western-themed picture in Idaho using the three-strip Technicolor system.
 The picture that emerged is one of his "master works": Northwest Passage (1940).

 Northwest Passage: Based on an American colonial-era epic novel, the film describes a punitive expedition against an Abenaki (Iroquois) village by a unit of British Army irregulars during the French and Indian Wars.
 Major Robert Rogers (Spencer Tracy) leads his green-clad "Roberts Rangers" on a grueling trek through 200 miles of wilderness.
 The Rangers fall upon the village and brutally exterminate the inhabitants who are suspected of assaulting white settlements.
 A demoralized retreat ensues led by Rogers.
 Under retaliatory attack by Indians and a savage landscape the Rangers are pushed to the limits of their endurance, some reduced to cannibalism and madness.

 The script by Laurence Stallings and Talbot Jennings (and several uncredited writers) conveys the unabashed anti-Indian hatred that motivates Roger's men to their task.
 The level of violence anticipates film noir of the post-World War II period and the McCarthy era.

 Vidor began filming in July 1939, just weeks before war was declared in Europe and the isolationist or interventionist policies were widely debated.
 The film influenced tropes that appeared in subsequent war films, depicting small military units operating behind enemy lines and relying on harsh tactics to destroy enemy combatants.
 The relevance of Northwest Passage's sanguinary adventurer to contemporary Americans confronted with a looming world war is never made explicit but raises moral questions on "military virtue" and how a modern war might be conducted.
 Though Vidor was "anti-fascist" his political predilections are left unstated in Northwest Passage.

-Vidor established an unusually close professional relationship with the film's star, Spencer Tracy and the actor delivered what Vidor considered a performance of "tremendous conviction".
+Vidor established an unusually close professional relationship with the film's star, Spencer Tracy, and the actor delivered what Vidor considered a performance of "tremendous conviction".

-Vidor used the new three-strip Technicolor camera system (the two huge 800-pound [365 kg] cameras had to be transported by train).
-The color photography conveys more than the scenic beauty of Payette Lake, injecting documentary realism into key sequences.
+Vidor used Technicolor's three-strip camera system for the film, marking his first full film in color.
+The two 800-pound [365 kg] rented Technicolor cameras had to be transported by train.
+The color photography conveys the scenics of Payette Lake, injecting documentary realism into key sequences.
 Notable are those of the Rangers portaging boats through a rugged mountain pass, and the famous river "human chain" crossing.
-Despite its enormous box office earnings, Northwest Passage failed to recoup its $2 million production costs.
-Northwest Passage's cinematography earned an Oscer nomination in that category.
+Despite its significant box office earnings, Northwest Passage failed to recoup its $2 million production costs.
+The cinematography earned an Oscer nomination in that category.